 You've heard about the power of positive thinking, right?
 Sometimes that's easier said than done — but research suggests that those dealing with chronic pain can benefit by using positive affirmations to cope.
 Keep this list handy and make it a point to think positive every day!

-When you're dealing with a chronic illness such as rheumatoid arthritis, COPD, diabetes, fibromyalgia, chronic fatigue syndrome and a plethora of other conditions, each day can be a struggle.
+When you're dealing with a chronic illness such as rheumatoid arthritis, COPD, diabetes, fibromyalgia, chronic fatigue syndrome or a plethora of other conditions, each day can be a struggle.
 In addition to working with your physician to manage pain, be sure to use these positive affirmations to help you through.

 Some days may be more difficult than others, but seek out the joy in your life and focus on that.
 Consider keeping a daily journal of the top three things (or more!) that bring you joy each day.

 Music has been shown to improve mood and help manage pain, so personalize your own playlist and listen to it often.

 The more you laugh, the more laughter will enter your life.
 And when you're laughing, you're not thinking about the pain, right?

 Choose to surround yourself with joy and dwell instead on the good things instead of succumbing to being miserable.

-●“The strongest people are not those who show strength in front of us but those who win battles we know nothing about.” ~ Unknown You are strong beyond measure, and it's important to remember that.
+- The strongest people are not those who show strength in front of us but those who win battles we know nothing about. – Unknown

 It's difficult to not let the pain take over.
 You are more than your illness...so try to remember all the things that make you the wonderful person you are!

 On those days when the pain takes over, it's easy to lose hope – but having hope is what keeps you going, so be sure to remember these affirmations when you're at a low point.

 You may not think there's anything you can do to help, but keep trying.
 Talk to loved ones, seek out a therapist, join online forums and consider other means to help manage your pain (perhaps a power wheelchair or mobility scooter to help regain your independence).

 Sometimes, you have to see the darkness to appreciate the light.
 Have hope that there's something good waiting for you around the next corner.

 Trust that good things will happen.
 You may not know when or how, but look on the bright side to keep your spirits up and ready for the good.

 Wise words!
 Line your thinking with positive thoughts and envision yourself on a positive journey by whatever means possible.

 The glass can either be half empty or half full.
 It's rather uncanny how if you train yourself to be accustomed to thinking positive how much easier it will be to see the good stuff.

 If you are always thinking negatively, that's all that you will see...and live.

 We all have days when we're feeling down on ourselves, but it's important to replace those thoughts with positive, uplifting ideas.

 When you're dealing with pain, it's difficult to do everyday tasks – let alone monumental ones.
 But know that even the little things matter.

 Despite life's challenges, you can indeed come out on top when you change your mindset and how you deal with them.

 You are not Superman, and no one expects you to be.
 You are capable and able to do things, just maybe not always in the ways you had envisioned.